oobabooga/text-generation-webui/llama.cpp-models.md

 ## Limitations

-The parameter sliders in the interface (temperature, top_p, top_k, etc) are completely ignored.
+* The parameter sliders in the interface (temperature, top_p, top_k, etc) are completely ignored.
 So only the default parameters in llama.cpp can be used.

+* Only 512 tokens of context can be used.

-This should be improved soon when llamacpp-python receives an update.
+Both of these should be improved soon when llamacpp-python receives an update.